 The temperature of your house affects the performance of paint.
 The wall temperature can vary from the weather temperature and must be above 10°C and below 35°C throughout the painting process.
 You should generally avoid painting in extremely hot or cold conditions.
 If it looks like rain, remember the painter's rule; if you wouldn't hang the washing out or wash the car, don't paint outside.

 Most acrylics are touch dry in twenty minutes at 25°C and 50% humidity, this means the hottest weather in the summer months will accelerate the drying process.
-To slow down the drying rate, Dulux Hot Weather Thinner may be added to the paint at the rate of 50ml per litre.
+To slow down the drying rate, may be added to the paint at the rate of 50ml per litre.
 Here are some tips for painting in summer:

-- You can add up to approx 5% water to your paint to change consistency.
+You can add up to about 5% water to your paint to change consistency.

-- Use 2 brushes.
+Use two brushes.
 Keeping one in a bucket of water and alternating them, stops them drying out.

 * DISCLAIMER: Refer to product label for full conditions.
 This guarantee does not limit and may not necessarily exceed your rights under the Competition and Consumer Act 2010.